 Getting to the Race

-Below are some suggestions on how to get to the race.
-During Cherry Blossom season, parking is always at a premium and streets that are part of the race course will be closed.
+Below are some other suggestions on how to get to the race.
+Parking is always at a premium and streets that are part of the race course will be closed.
 We suggest that you consider other alternatives to driving to the race, but if you decide to drive, arrive early.
+Again, we highly encourage everyone to use Metro!

-- We recommend booking convenient and affordable parking in advance through SpotHero, the nation’s leading parking reservation app.
+- If you are going to drive, we recommend booking convenient and affordable parking in advance through SpotHero, the nation’s leading parking reservation app.

 New to SpotHero?
 Click here to download the SpotHero app.